Myndex/Myndex/README.md

 The WCAG&nbsp;2 contrast specs often cause enough problems for designers [**that it is ignored**](https://uxmovement.com/buttons/the-myths-of-color-contrast-accessibility/) and today, some 86% of websites are failing WCAG\_2 contrast per an automated survey—though some of these failures are not due to poor actual accessibility, but due to the perceptual inaccuracies of WCAG\_2 contrast.

-The unfortunate end result is a grave distrust of the WCAG 2.x accessibility standards overall, despite the many other important aspects of those standards.
+The unfortunate end result is a grave distrust of the WCAG 2.x accessibility guidelines overall, despite the many other important aspects of those guidelines.

 -----